New Brunswick Immunization Schedule

 Tdap should replace one of the Td doses.

-The Tdap vaccine should be offered to women during every pregnancy.7
+The Tdap vaccine should be offered to pregnant individuals during every pregnancy.7

 Legend